anshu180407/QST_Assignment-2/README.md

 - Train the model:
   python src/train.py

--The best trained model will be saved in the 'outputs/' directory.
+- The best trained model will be saved in the 'outputs/' directory.

 ## Design and Documentation
 - Model architecture and mathematical logic are explained in 'docs/model_working.md'